yzsung/yzsung.github.io/_pages/talks.md

 ## 🎤 Talks & Conference Presentations

+  Resilience and transient dynamics of ecological networks, Feb 2026, University of Bath, UK

+  Oscillation and resilience of ecological netwoks, Sep 2025, School of Mathematics, Queen Mary University of London, UK

+  Transient Dynamics and control of ecological networks, May 2025, Department of Biology, University of Oxford

+  Collective dynamics and control of networked systems，Dec 2024, Mathematical Institute, University of Oxford

 The 7th International Conference on Complex Networks and Their Applications, University of Cambridge, UK, 11–13 Dec 2018.

 Applied Mathematics and Nonlinear Dynamics Seminar, University of Leeds, UK, 27 Feb 2018.